jdreaver/rust-os/README.md

 ## TODO

-- virtio-blk
-  - Maybe abstract out "last processed ID" between virtio-rng and virtio-blk.
-Should this go on the virtqueue as a mutex?
-(Is there a way to use atomics to avoid the mutex?)
 - Multi-tasking (see resources below)
 - Make a simple shell that runs hard-coded program names (not separate processes yet!
 Just inline code on the current thread)
   - Integrate with multi-tasking.
 Make a new task for the thing being run, and the shell's task simply waits for the sub-task to complete.